-- 4.1 This Agreement cancels and replaces the TasTAFE Teaching Staff Industrial Agreement 2018 and the TasTAFE Teaching Staff Industrial Agreement 2017. - 4.2 This Agreement applies with effect from 1 July 2019 and will remain in force until 30 June 2021. - 4.3 The parties agree to commence negotiations for a replacement agreement no later than six months prior to the expiry of this agreement.
+- 4.1 This Agreement cancels and replaces the TasTAFE Teaching Staff Industrial Agreement 2019. - 4.2 This Agreement applies with effect from 1 July 2021 and will remain in force until 30 June 2023. - 4.3 The parties agree to commence negotiations for a replacement agreement no later than six months prior to the expiry of this agreement.